 I starved myself, when my high school boyfriend and I broke up for the first time.
 I began purging early in my college career.
 I would binge to fill the empty spaces inside.
 I made myself feel unworthy of love by gaining weight in such an unhealthy way.
 I would get sick from eating too much and force myself to throw up.
 Each self-destructive action amplified the next.

-This is just a snippet, read the rest of this article on The Fix, where it was originally published on May 15, 2017.
+This is just a snippet, read the rest of this article on The Fix.

 Find help for a crisis by texting, calling, or chatting online with these free crisis organizations.
 Looking for one outside of the USA?
 Check out our support listings.